nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The list members feature allows users to view the members in their current team.

-The list members command works similar to list command, which updates the `PersonListPanel` and shows the members in the current team.
+The list members command updates the `PersonListPanel` and shows the members in the current team.

 Currently, `PersonListPanel` displays all persons that satisfy some `Predicate`, which is stored in the